nadeemlab/SPT/README.md

 nextflow spt_pipeline.nf
 ```

 **LSF**.
 The pipeline seamlessly supports High-Performance Clusters (HPCs) running [Platform LSF](https://www.ibm.com/products/hpc-workload-management) on which [Singularity](https://sylabs.io/singularity/) is installed.
-Every HPC is configured differently with respect to shared file system resources, and few HPCs allow the Docker daemon that would permit automatic container usage.
+However every HPC is configured differently with respect to shared file system resources, and few HPCs allow the Docker daemon that would permit automatic container usage.
 For this reason it is currently necessary to manually pull the singularity container from a public registry,

 ```sh
 singularity pull docker://nadeemlab/spt:latest
 ```

 and move the resulting `.sif` file to a shared area accessible to the nodes in your cluster.

+You must then add the path to this `.sif` file to the configuration file `[here](deployment/nextflow.config.lsf)`, and "install" this configuration file into your home directory to be a file named `$HOME/.nextflow/config`.

 Examples
 --------